BryceHopkins14/Flame-Data-Pipeline/README.md

 This output folder can now be used as input to the **FLAME Image Labeling Tool** included with this repository.

 A log.txt file will also be generated on output and be placed in the main tool folder.
 It contains information about the images that were paired together and what they were renamed to.
-Output will also be logged to the standard output screen.
+Output will also be logged to the standard output terminal.

 ![Raw File Sorting Output Text](READMEImages/RawFileSorting/rawfilesorting_output.PNG)